blueprismo/blueprismo.github.io/content/posts/avax_usdc_eth/index.md

 Back in the day I staked some little JOEs in a pool, it ain't much, but it was around 70-80 Eur that I just drop there.
 When the mortgage came, it was time for me to get them out with some little reward of 38.5 USDCs only to stake those tokens.

+For the curious ones, I'm going to explain a little joruney into cryptocurrency transactions, specifically to bridge tokens.
+Bridging a token means to change it from one network to another.

-For the curious ones, I'm going to explain this little journey into the crypto-transactions.
-Take it as a casual conversation in front of the coffee machine, or as an anechdotal chronicle.
+Take this as a casual conversation in front of the coffee machine, or as an anechdotal chronicle.

-The objective is centralize some tokens into my Ethereum network, with a stablecoin (USDC in my case), to help my mortgage payment.
+The objective is to centralize some tokens into my Ethereum network, with a stablecoin (USDC in my case), to help my mortgage payment.
 Centralizing the decentralized stuff, heh...!

 ## Step 1: Unstake

-My origin tokens (JOE), are staked in the [joe's staking platform](https://lfj.gg/avalanche/stake/sjoe) which have a yearly APR of 11%, quite high!
+The tokens in my origin wallet are in the Avalanche network, these tokens are called JOE and are staked in the [joe's staking platform](https://lfj.gg/avalanche/stake/sjoe) which have a yearly APR of 11%, quite high!
 The APR is the Annual Percentage Rate, which is on average the expected benefit you will get from staking your tokens.
-If you are a revolut user, it's the same as having a savings account with the little difference of compounding, TL;DR: Your expected benefit is fixed with APR, while the benefit grows automatically with APY.
+If you are a revolut user, it's the same as having a savings account with the little difference of compounding, TL;DR: Your expected benefit is fixed with APR, while the benefit grows "automatically" with APY.

 All the transactions in the networks are public: not anonymous but "pseudonymous".
-Meaning any person can see all the transactions in the network, from the addressess of the wallets, contracts, etc.
+Meaning any person can see all the transactions in the network, from the addressess of the wallets, but not their real names.
 I will share the transactions I've made with you dear reader so you can see them aswell.

-Before moving anything, I claim my 38.5 USDC token as a reward of having used that coin: https://snowscan.xyz/tx/0x39b656ab5d7831e8652318094573164a5c0e39acf0754745003cb5ea70006fd8
+Before unstaking any token, I claim my 38.5 USDC token as a reward of having used that coin: https://snowscan.xyz/tx/0x39b656ab5d7831e8652318094573164a5c0e39acf0754745003cb5ea70006fd8

 Then I unstake all my joes thanks to this transaction: